hstarmans/esp32_hexastorm/developer.md

 # Tools
 I use mpremote to flash the board.
+[Mpfshell](https://github.com/wendlers/mpfshell) gives more options and allows you to connect via webrepl.

 ## Creating a binary
 I follow the procedure described on [esp32](https://github.com/micropython/micropython/tree/master/ports/esp32).